-Although telemedicine was worth $ 34.2 billion in 2018 and had already reached $ 49.89 billion in market value in 2019, many experts deemed it just a fad and predicted that it will quickly go away after the COVID-19-induced lockdown in most parts of the world is lifted.
-They thought telemedicine was just a stop-gap solution, but the perpetual rise in the adoption of telemedicine post-covid-19 represents a different picture.
+Although telemedicine was worth $ 34.2 billion in 2018 and had already reached $ 49.89 billion in market value in 2019, many experts deemed it just a fad and predicted that it would quickly go away after the COVID-19-induced lockdown in most parts of the world is lifted.
+They thought telemedicine was just a stop-gap solution, but the perpetual rise in the adoption of telemedicine post-COVID-19 represents a different picture.

 There's no denying the fact that the adoption of telemedicine was greatly boosted by COVID-19, we will see with the help of the latest stats and trends of the market that it was not the only reason behind its sustained growth.

-In this blog, we will try to understand why telemedicine is here for the long haul by looking at the 5 ways how it is becoming a new normal.
+In this blog, we will try to understand why telemedicine is here for the long haul by looking at the 5 ways it is becoming a new normal.
 Let's dissect these above-mentioned topics in greater detail and assess them one by one.